Millonarios F.C.: Birth of the name Millonarios

 Montoya stated, "The Argentines are very demanding; they will charge this and that amount.
 This is a club of millionaires; the Municipalists are now millionaires."
 Thus, the nickname was born, which would become its definitive name since people started to know and call the team more by the nickname "Los Millonarios" than by its actual name.
-It is worth noting that in 1932, seven years prior, the Argentine club River Plate had already adopted the same nickname for making big signings at that time.
+In 1932, seven years prior, the Argentine club River Plate had already adopted the same nickname for making big signings at that time.

-On August 13, 1939, in a meeting at the "El Gato Negro" café (16th Street with Eighth Avenue), the team officially adopted the name "Los Millonarios" as part of a relaunch and re-founding of the club, which took place on that date when they defeated Deportivo Barranquilla 6–0 with goals from Luis Timón (1–0 and 5–0), Martínez, Ruiz Díaz, Zapata, and an own goal by López.
+On 13 August 1939, in a meeting at the "El Gato Negro" café (16th Street with Eighth Avenue), the team officially adopted the name "Los Millonarios" as part of a relaunch and re-founding of the club, which took place on that date when they defeated Deportivo Barranquilla 6–0 with goals from Luis Timón (1–0 and 5–0), Martínez, Ruiz Díaz, Zapata, and an own goal by López.
 During this game, they debuted their current blue uniform with grey socks, copied from the Argentine team Tigre, which had recently graced the cover of El Gráfico magazine and was the team Fernando Paternoster supported.
 This uniform remained the same, with the only change suggested by the leader Manuel Briceño Pardo for the next game.
 It consisted of changing the shorts to white and the socks to blue (due to its association with the Colombian Conservative Party) and establishing it definitively as the team's official uniform, which was further consolidated years later with the colors used by Independiente Santa Fe (referencing the Colombian Liberal Party).

 The first team to be called Millonarios consisted of: Carlos Álvarez, Antenor Rodríguez (captain), Ignacio "Nacho" Izquierdo, Alfredo Cuezzo, Alfonso "Che" Piedrahíta, Óscar Sabransky, Vicente Lucífero, Antonio Ruiz Díaz, Luis Timón, José Antonio "Mico" Zapata, and Antonio Martínez.

 Since its creation, Millonarios has become one of Colombia's most important teams by winning titles in amateur league tournaments, international matches, and various tours throughout the country, achieving significant triumphs.
 The team became the great favorite for the title from the moment the first Colombian Professional Football Championship began in 1948.

 After being structured and leaving behind its past as a city select team, Millonarios entered the A.D.B.
 (Bogotá Sports Association) championship in 1940, which was the second-tier tournament in the Cundinamarca football league.
 In the same year, they won the title and ascended to the first category, in which they participated from 1941 to 1945, winning four titles (1941, 1943, 1944, 1945).

 The Ballet Azul

 Millonarios greatly benefited from a major players' strike in the Argentinian league in 1948, which caused a great diaspora of players towards Colombia.
-The following year, Millonarios won its first league title.
+The following year, in 1949, Millonarios won its first league title.